optimal risky portfolio

 Using Excel to find the optimal risky portfolio

-To find the optimal portfolio, you need:
+To find the optimal risky portfolio, you need:

 1. The return and variance of each security you are examining.